ikajic/python-oop/README.md

 ===

 In this tutorial we are going to play around with classes and objects in Python.
-We will create a class with several methods and attributes, analyze it carefully and see important differences between class attributes and instance attributes.
+We will create a class with several methods and attributes, analyze it carefully and use it to create a couple of objects.
+We will also see a simple example of inheritance.
-To write Python commands we will use the plain Python Interpreter.
+To write Python commands we will use the plain Python interpreter.

 Getting started
 ---
-In this tutorial will use Python 2.7, although if you have any other version it is also fine.
-The Python Interpreter we will be using comes with the installer.
-If you don't have Python on your machine follow the steps below, otherwise you can skip this section.
+In this tutorial will use Python 2.7, but if you have any other version it is also fine.
+The Python interpreter we will be using comes with the installer.
+If you already have Python on your machine you can skip the instructions below.
-More experienced users might also want to work with [IPython](http://ipython.org/install.html), an interactive console, which offers additional functionality such as tab completion, inspection of the namespace, inline help and much more.
+More experienced users might also want to work with [IPython](http://ipython.org/install.html), an interactive console which offers additional functionality such as tab completion, inspection of the namespace, inline help and much more.

-For **Windows** users the most convenient way to get Python is to download installers from the official [Python website](https://www.python.org/download/).
+For **Windows** users the most convenient way to get Python is to download the installer from the official [Python website](https://www.python.org/download/).
 Depending on your operating system type, you will need either a 32-bit or 64-bit version of the installer.
 If you're unsure which version to download, you can find the information by right clicking on `My Computer` and `Properties` in Windows.
-If you have a 32-bit processor get the `Python 2.7.6 Windows Installer` and if it's 64-bit the `Python 2.7.6 Windows X86-64 Installer`.
+If you have a 32-bit processor get the `Python 2.7.6 Windows Installer` and if it's 64-bit you need the `Python 2.7.6 Windows X86-64 Installer`.

-**Mac** and **Linux** users should have Python already installed by default.
+**Mac** and **Linux** users should already have Python on their systems, since it comes with the operating system.
 Experienced users might wish to check out which version of Python they have by starting a Terminal and typing in:
 ```python --version```
 If you want to update or install a newer Python version (recommended only for users with Python 2.5) on a Linux system just start a Terminal and type: